How to Detect Self-Modifying Root Detection on iOS apps

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Detect Self-Modifying Root Detection.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Self-Modifying Root Detection.

 -